AndyObtiva/glimmer-dsl-swt/README.md

 #### Display

-SWT Display is a singleton in Glimmer.
+The SWT `Display` class is a singleton in Glimmer.
 It is used in SWT to represent your display device, allowing you to manage GUI globally and access available monitors.
+Additionally, it is responsible for the SWT event loop, which runs on the first thread the Glimmer application starts on.
+In multi-threaded programming, `Display` provides the methods `async_exec` and `sync_exec` to enable enqueuing GUI changes asynchronously or synchronously from threads other than the main (first) thread since direct GUI changes are forbidden from other threads by design.

-It is automatically instantiated upon first instantiation of a `shell` widget.
+`Display` is automatically instantiated upon first instantiation of a `shell` widget.

-Alternatively, for advanced use cases, it can be created explicitly with Glimmer `display` keyword.
-When a `shell` is later declared, it automatically uses the display created earlier without having to explicitly hook it.
+Alternatively, for advanced use cases, a `Display` can be created explicitly with the Glimmer `display` keyword.
+When a `shell` is later declared, it automatically uses the `display` created earlier without having to explicitly hook it.

 ```ruby
 @display = display {